-Feasibility Studies Round 3 (£15,8m)
+Feasibility Studies Round 3

-ADRENALIN (lAser Diodes in the veRy nEar iNfrared for quantum AppLlcatioNs)
+ADRENALIN (IAser Diodes in the veRy nEar iNfrared for quantum AppLIcatioNs)

 Quantum computing is a rapidly emerging technology offering transformative changes to society as a whole by providing vast improvements in computational capability that will solve complex many-body problems that are currently intractable.
 It will potentially deliver advancements in diverse fields such as finance, climate change, infrastructure planning, drug discovery, secure communications and material science.